 Humanist Wedding Celebrant

 Are you looking for a non-religious wedding ceremony?
 You don’t have to be a humanist to have a humanist wedding ceremony.
-Humanist weddings have the freedom of being held anywhere you want, at anytime, and I work with you to create a completely unique wedding that reflects you both as individuals, your wishes and your relationship.
+Humanist weddings have the freedom of being held anywhere you want, at anytime, and I collaborate with you to create a completely unique wedding that reflects you both as individuals, your wishes and your relationship.